BelungaCZ/tresinky_web/docs/deployment_guide.md

 2. Git installed
 3. Access to the server
 4. Domain name configured
-5. SSL certificates (for production)
+5. SSL certificates (self signed for development; for production SSL certificates will be managed by Let's Encrypt)

 ## Initial Setup